KMAYAMA2/notes/content/people/Naval Ravikant.md

 		- All benefits in life come from [[2-1b2c 'Compounding' - Permeate across the timeline |compound interest]]
 	- “I only believe in peer relationships”
 		- “I don’t want to be above anybody, and I don’t want to be below anybody.
 If I can’t treat someone like a peer and if they can’t treat me like peer, I just don’t want to interact with them.”
-	- “Much of finding great relationships, great coworkers, great lovers, wives, husbands, is finding other people where your values line up.
-If your values line up, the little things don’t matter.”
+	- Much of finding great relationships, great coworkers, great lovers, wives, husbands, is finding other people where your values line up.
+If your values line up, the little things don’t matter.
 		> “To find a worthy mate, be worthy of a worthy mate.” – [[Charlie Munger]]
-- How do you define wisdom?
+- *How do you define wisdom?*
 	- “Understanding the long-term consequences of your actions.”
 	> “If wisdom could be imparted through [[10-1b1 It is the body that learns - '考えるな. 感じろ.' |words]] alone, we’d all be done here”